The Brauer group of the moduli stack of elliptic curves: Beginning of the computation

 \section{Beginning of the computation}

 Let $S$ be a connected regular noetherian scheme over $\ZZ[\tfrac12]$, let $\Mscr_S$ be the moduli stack of elliptic curves over $S$, and let $\Mscr(2)_S$ be the moduli stack of elliptic curves with full level $2$ structure over $S$.
-The descent spectral sequence computing the cohomology of $\Mscr_S$ takes the form
+The Leray--Serre spectral sequence for $\Mscr(2)_S \to \Mscr_S$ takes the form

 with differentials $d_r$ of bidegree $(r,1-r)$.
 In this section, we will collect the basic tools to compute the $E_2$-term.
 We start with two brief remarks about the cohomology of $S_3$.

 \begin{lemma} Let $M$ be a trivial $S_3$-module.
 Then,